 STATISTICS AND PERFORMANCE

 The Long Beach Health Department conducts homeless enumerations every two years during the last Thursday of January.
 Collecting good data on the number, characteristics, and service needs of individuals, families, and unaccompanied children experiencing homelessness is a critical component of local homeless planning and program development.
 Accurate data helps the Long Beach CoC to understand changes in trends among homeless populations; adjust the types of programs and services available according to need and use resources as efficiently as possible; comply with reporting requirements; and measure community progress towards preventing and ending homelessness.

-The City of Long Beach, Department of Health and Human Services (Long Beach Health Department) conducted the eighth biennial homeless enumeration on January 26, 2017.
-The biennial survey involved more than 400 agency staff and volunteers to conduct the citywide street and service-based count process.
-2017 Homeless Count Comparison 2017 Homeless Count Fact Sheet
+The City of Long Beach, Department of Health and Human Services (Long Beach Health Department) will be conducting the ninth biennial homeless enumeration on January 24, 2019.
+The biennial survey will require more than 400 agency staff and volunteers to conduct the citywide street and service-based count process.
+2017 Homeless Count Comparison 2019 Homeless Count Fact Sheet and Volunteer Registration

 HOMELESS MANAGEMENT INFORMATION SYSTEM (HMIS)

 The Long Beach Homeless Management Information System (HMIS) is a computer application that records client-level information on the characteristics and service needs of homeless persons served by the Long Beach CoC.
 HMIS is a valuable resource because of its capacity to integrate and unduplicate data from homeless assistance and homeless prevention programs within the CoC.
 This technology helps the Long Beach CoC to improve service delivery, better understand homelessness, and evaluate the effectiveness of services.

 If you would like to request this information in an alternative format, please call (562) 570-4176.